 - Results are not detailed: HSTs only measure your breathing, while in-lab tests record factors such as airflow, blood oxygen level, heart rate, and brainwaves.
 In-lab tests also detect more than 80 sleep disorders, while HSTs only detect sleep apnea.
 Also, HST results may show false negatives or be inconclusive.
 When that happens, your physician may recommend taking an additional sleep test.

 - A wider margin of error: Self-administered tests may not be as accurate as those completed by a physician as there’s also a slim possibility you may not attach your monitors correctly.
 For instance, the device on your finger may come off at night and nobody can replace it, impairing the results.

-- Home Sleep Tests only identifies severe sleep apnea: HST tests are best for patients at high risk for severe sleep apnea, while in-lab sleep studies can diagnose mild to moderate sleep apnea.
+- Home Sleep Tests only identify severe sleep apnea: HST tests are best for patients at moderate to high risk for severe sleep apnea, while in-lab sleep studies can diagnose mild to moderate sleep apnea.
 Additionally, HST tests are not approved for patients with pre-existing conditions, such as other sleep disorders, lung disease, or hypoventilation.

 How long does a home sleep study last?